Cyfrin/foundry-full-course-cu/read-before-deploying-serious-projects-to-zksync.md

 - [ ] The plugin fails to:
   - [ ] Verify certain contracts (likely same issues as above)
   - [ ] Verify contracts with libraries
-  - [ ] Auto detech the correct solidity and zkSolc version (like the solidity compiler does)
+  - [ ] Auto detect the correct solidity and zkSolc version (like the solidity compiler does)

 GitHub Issues:
 - https://github.com/NethermindEth/zksync-remix-plugin/issues/110